-- 1. To enable the student to appreciate biodiversity and the importance of various conservation strategies, laws and regulatory authorities. - 2.
-To recognize the need for more research to create a baseline data for sustainable exploitation- Think globally and Act locally - 3.
-To observe and analyze the interrelationship between the geography and pattern of distribution of plants.
+- 1. To enable the student to appreciate bio diversity and the importance of various conservation strategies, laws and regulatory authorities. - 2.
+To recognise the need for more research to create a baseline data for sustainable exploitation- Think globally and Act locally - 3.
+To observe and analyse the interrelationship between the geography and pattern of distribution of plants.